STATE PRISON AND COUNTY JAILS

 (b) The court is convinced by the showing made that there is no longer cause for continuing the period of informal adjustment; and

-(c) It be compatible with the public interest.
+(c) It is compatible with the public interest.

 (5) Such informal adjustment of the petition shall be conducted in the manner prescribed by the Idaho juvenile rules.
 When an informal adjustment is made pursuant to this section and the juvenile offender is to perform community service work, the court shall assess the juvenile offender a fee of sixty cents (60¢) per hour for each hour of community service work the juvenile offender is to perform.
 This fee shall be remitted by the court to the state insurance fund for the purpose of securing worker's compensation insurance for the juvenile offender performing community service.
 However, if a county is self-insured and provides worker's compensation insurance for persons performing community service pursuant to the provisions of this chapter, then remittance to the state insurance fund is not required.